ADNRs/Unverified-TLS-MITM-Demo/README.md

 ### Set the NAT table

 Open a new terminal for the following commands.
-Clear the NAT table of the `iptables` firewall and add a new rule to redirect HTTPS packets to 140.113/16 to this machine on port 8080.
-The man-in-the-middle server will listen on that port.
-At this step, the browser will show "This site can't be reached" for all HTTPS connections to 140.113/16 on the victim machine.
+Clear the NAT table of the `iptables` firewall and add a new rule to redirect incoming HTTPS packets destined for 140.113/16 to this machine on port 8080.
+The server will listen on that port.
+At this step, the browser on the victim machine will show "This site can't be reached" for all HTTPS connections to the servers.

 ```bash
 sudo iptables -t nat -F && \